geigerzaehler/beets-check/README.md

 Do you want to skip this album?
 (Y/n)
 ```

+Alteratively, if auto fixing is enabled,
+then _beets-check_ will fix the file using the configured tool.
+If the fix is successful, then the import will continue as normal.
+Otherwise, it will prompt you in a similar way above,
+where you can choose to continue or skip the offending items.

 After a track has been added to the database and all modifications to the tags
 have been written, beets-check adds the checksums.
 This is virtually the same as
-running `beets check -a ` after the import.
+running `beets check -a` after the import.

 If you run `import` with the `--quiet` flag the importer will skip
 files that do not pass third-party tests automatically and log an